narevs/codex-ss-scraper/README.md

 ## Building a Windows executable

-A PyInstaller spec is provided.
-From Windows run:
+A PyInstaller spec (`ss_scraper.spec`) and helper script (`build_win.bat`) are included.
+On a Windows machine with Python and PyInstaller installed, run:

 ```cmd
 build_win.bat
 ```

-This generates a single-file executable in the `dist/` directory.
-Qt WebEngine resources are bundled automatically.
-Tesseract is optional – set `USE_OCR=1` to enable if installed.
+The script produces a **single-file** `ss_scraper.exe` in the `dist/` folder.
+The spec automatically collects the required QtWebEngine assets, including `QtWebEngineProcess.exe`, resources, translations, and standard Qt plugins.

+Tesseract/OCR support is optional; set `USE_OCR=1` when launching the app if you have Tesseract installed.
+The build does not bundle the Tesseract binary.

 ## Troubleshooting

-* **QtWebEngine** – In headless environments set `QT_QPA_PLATFORM=offscreen`.
+* **QtWebEngine missing assets** – ensure the spec and build script are used; they copy the `QtWebEngineProcess.exe`, `resources/`, `translations/`, and common plugins.
+* **QtWebEngine in headless builds** – set `QT_QPA_PLATFORM=offscreen` when running tests or executing on a server without a display.
-* **Tesseract** – The OCR step is skipped if Tesseract is not available;
+* **Tesseract** – OCR is skipped if the Tesseract binary is not found.
-  install separately when needed.
+  Install it separately if you need OCR functionality.

 ## Etiquette